trys/trysv4/content/blog/nextjs-edge-logging.md

 categories: Web
 ---

-I encountered an issue with the potent combo of: Next.js App Router, Edge runtime, Pino and Datadog.
+I encountered an issue with the potent combo of: Next.js App Router, Edge runtime, Server Actions, Pino and Datadog.
 After much googling, I couldn't find a solution to this problem, hence this keyword-stuffed blog post for future me/others.

 First up: logs were appearing in Datadog over multiple lines, which broke the `stdout` formatting rendering the logs unusable.
 Note, this only happened with the Edge runtime, not the standard Node variation.
 To solve this, I added a new section to the standard pino config: